 Raise the outlet elevation of the water control structure to within 0.5 feet below the control elevation or just below the root zone of an actively growing crop prior to and during applications of liquid or solid manure, soluble fertilizers, or concentrated organic fertilizers in order to prevent direct leakage of manure and limit transport of soluble nutrients into drainage pipes through soil macro pores (cracks, wormholes, root channels).
 Maintain the raised outlet elevation for at least 15 days following manure or fertilizer application or until the next precipitation event that produces drainflow.
 Monitor the control structures for trapped manure.
 Remove liquid manure trapped in the structures and dispose of it in an appropriate manner.

-Manure, fertilizer, and waste by-product applications shall be in accordance with NRCS Conservation Practice Standards, Nutrient Management (Code 590) and Waste Recycling (Code 633).
+Manure, fertilizer, and waste by-product applications shall be in accordance with Iowa NRCS Conservation Practice Standards, Nutrient Management (Code 590) and Waste Recycling (Code 633).

 Additional Criteria to Improve Productivity, Health, and Vigor of Plants